ankushdas/Nomos/README.md

 The instructions for installing opam are available on the [opam installation page](https://opam.ocaml.org/doc/Install.html).
 Please install the latest version of opam.

 ##### Configuring Opam
-To configure opam for the first time and install the latest version of OCaml, please run the following (skip if you have already configured opam)
+To configure opam for the first time and install a specific version of OCaml, please run the following (skip if you have already configured opam)
 ```
 $ opam init
 ```

 ### OCaml Version
-Please make sure you have ocaml version `4.10.0` or higher.
+Please make sure you have ocaml version `4.10.0`.
 To install this version, simply run the following command.
 ```
 $ opam switch create 4.10.0
 ```